Some medical devices deemed unsafe in other nations still sold in U.S.

 If Chappell had lived in another country, the Biomet hips might have been removed several years earlier.

 By 2015, regulators in Australia, Germany, and five other countries were already issuing warnings about the product.
-But in the U.S., the Food and Drug Administration, which oversees medical devices, was silent.
+But in the U.S., the Food and Drug Administration, which oversees medical devices, did not do the same.

 Each year, flaws are found in thousands of medical devices.
 The FDA posted more than 2,000 recalls of medical devices last year, warning about how to avoid possible injuries or even deaths.
 Sometimes it posts these recalls before other nations impose their own regulations.